siranshen/small-talk/README.md

 ### Browser Compatibility

-Currently, it fully functions only on non-Webkit mainstream browsers (Chrome, Edge, Firefox).
+As of 7/20/2023, it fully functions only on non-Webkit mainstream browsers (Chrome, Edge, Firefox).
 Webkit browsers (Safari or any browser on iOS) do not allow audio playback without user interaction.
 A workaround is needed.

 ### Installation